 Spoilers: they were actually the Masters of Evil.

 The tricky bit is this: Natalia and Natasha are both forms of the Russian name Наталья.
-The Natalia/Natasha equivalency doesn’t exist in English, leading to all kinds of tail-chasing confusion re: which is real and which is fake.
-Natasha is a diminutive form of Natalia the same way Bill is for William.
-“Natalia” is not more authentic or more Russian, it’s just a bit more formal.
-And “Natasha Romanoff” is not an alias the way “Nadine Roman” or “Nancy Rushman” are.
+The Natalia/Natasha equivalency doesn’t exist in English, leading to tail-chasing confusion about which is real and which is fake.
+Natasha is a diminutive form of Natalia, the same way Bill is a nickname for William.
+“Natalia” is not more authentic or more Russian, it’s just more formal.
+“Natasha Romanoff” is not an alias the way “Nadine Roman” or “Nancy Rushman” are.